wongnai/kube-slack/README.md

 - `SLACK_USERNAME`: Override username to send
 - `SLACK_PROXY`: URL of HTTP proxy used to connect to Slack
 - `RECOVERY_ALERT`: Set to `false` to disable alert on pod recovery
+- `GREETING_MESSAGE`: Text to insert at begining message

 ## Annotations